jenyss/product-catalog-assistant/README.md

 )
 ```

-To reset ChromaDB run:
+To reset ChromaDB run cell number two:

 ```
-TODO
+# Reset the database
+chroma_client.reset()
+print("ChromaDB has been reset.")
 ```

 ## How It Works